plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ## Do adblockers stop Google Analytics?

-It is clear that tech-heavy audiences use adblockers and privacy-friendly browsers much more than the average web user.
+Tech-heavy audiences use adblockers and privacy-friendly browsers much more than the average web user.
 This means that Google Analytics is missing out on a lot of data especially from the audiences of sites such as Hacker News and Reddit.